OwenTruong/Handout-Generator/README.md

 const handout = new Handout();
 ```

-There is only 1 method exposed from Handout, and that is createHandout(assets, templateID, repo)
+There is only 1 method exposed from Handout, and that is createHandout(assets, templateID, repo).
-- assets: Asset[] -> contains an array of assets.
+- `assets: Asset[]` -> Contains an array of assets, which are the images, pdf and/or pptx that you would like to insert into the resulting handout pdf.
   - Type Asset is a type that specifies that an object must contain two properties: "type" and "bytes".
     - type is a string property that holds the extension of the asset that got turned into a byte.
     - bytes is the buffer of the asset (image or pdf file).
-- templateID: string -> current only supports default provided template ID.
+- `templateID: string` -> Currently only supports default provided template ID.
-- repo: TemplateRepo -> specifies if the template is coming from local (default templates) or from remote (online templates)
+- `repo: TemplateRepo` -> Specifies if the template is coming from local (default templates) or from remote (online templates)
   - Type TemplateRepo is a string of either "default" or "online";